Camilo Torres Restrepo: Entering politics

 The Cuban Revolution, which impacted every country in the Americas, caught Torres' attention after he returned to Colombia from Europe.
-In 1965, the Movimiento Revolucionario Liberal (MRL) went into decline after its split following the presidential elections of 1962.
+In 1965, the Movimiento Revolucionario Libera (MRL) went into decline after its split following the presidential elections of 1962.
 The 1964 parliamentary elections were marked by an enormous abstention, in which Torres concluded that the traditional parties; Liberal and Conservative, were abandoned by public opinion, so he considered creating a new instrument that would bring together the "Non-aligned" in politics; unions, guilds, associations, students and workers, to confront the decadent traditional parties, although for the time being calling for abstentionism.
 Torres also tried unsuccessfully to act as a mediator between the peasants and the National Army to prevent the attack on the so-called Independent Republic of Marquetalia, which was his first contact with the Colombian Communist Party.

 The American-sponsored attempt to overthrow the Cuban regime rallied socialist guerrillas and revolutionary student movements across the Latin America, and it exposed Torres to the ideas of anti-imperialism.
 At the time, he identified as progressive Catholic and wasn't afraid to raise topics such as poverty and unstable political situation of Colombia.
 His light-hearted manners made his masses appeal to a wider public, even including atheists.
 This also marked the time of his rapid radicalization.
 Torres argued that the Catholic Church is devoted to charity and fighting social inequality, crediting the Church with introducing revolutionary changes to society such as the abolition of slavery and democratic valorization of the human being.
 However, he believed that in order to truly realise the concept of Christian charity, a total change of power structures was needed, as the hitherto structures were responsible for social and economical inequality and poverty:

 He pointed out that the ones who were in the forefront of the fight to change structures were Marxists, and this brought him to the conclusion that collaborating with the Marxists was a necessity.
 At the same time, he discussed the Marxist thought in his writings - he criticised vanguardism, attacking Lenin's concept of "the revolution by the elite", insisting that a revolution can only be carried out by ordinary people instead.
 He regarded Marxist humanism as a product of Christian humanist movement, and argued that Marxist principles stem from Christianity itself.
 He began to admire socialists for fighting for a better society, and believed that Catholics should support their efforts: